Skip to Content

 Several monetization strategies work well:

-- Premium features: Gate advanced HTML Apps behind payment
+• Premium features: Gate advanced malleable HTML files behind payment

 Future platform features will include built-in payment processing.